sazenice/FakeDeathBan/README.md

 # FakeDeathBan
 A plugin for ***Scripted*** SMP minecraft servers, like *Unstable SMP* or *Corrupted Universe*.

+# Chance of plugin getting discontinued due to lack of interest.
+If you want to keep the plugin alive, make a feature request or support me.
+I will know if at least someone would be interested
 ___
 ~~Ban players when they die~~
 **Let players spectate the whole battle**